Ugocode/Ugocode/README.md

-I am a Flutter developer and a technical writer.
-I do a little bit of data science work sometimes.
-I am passionate about creating technology to improve lives and economies.
+I am a Software Engineering Master's Student in Berlin.
+I am passionate about creating technologies to improve lives and economies.

 <!--I am from Nigeria 🇳🇬-->